shubhamb0439-gif/XR-new-for-platrom/TRANSCRIPTION_FIXES.md

 To test the fixes:

 1. **Ordering Test:**
-   - Start transcription
+   - Start note recording on device
-   - Speak multiple sentences rapidly
+   - Speak multiple sentences with natural pauses
-   - Verify they appear in the correct sequence in the Live Translation panel
+   - Verify they appear clean and in correct order in Live Translation panel
+   - No duplication, no jumbling

 2. **Keyword Test:**
    - Clear any existing transcription